top of page

 ADHD is not caused by a single factor.
 Genetics, brain connectivity, neurotransmitter balance, environmental exposures, sleep, diet, and immune function all contribute to symptom expression.
 Functional medicine recognizes this complexity and emphasizes individualized assessment rather than “one-size-fits-all” treatment.

-Traditional views focus on neurotransmitter imbalance (e.g., dopamine and norepinephrine).
-Functional approaches incorporate additional domains such as gut health, nutrient status, inflammation, and metabolic regulation.
+Traditional views focus on neurotransmitter imbalance, particularly dopamine and norepinephrine.
+However, functional approaches incorporate additional domains such as gut health, nutrient status, inflammation, and metabolic regulation.
+This broader perspective allows for a more comprehensive understanding of ADHD.

 The Gut–Brain Axis: Emerging Evidence

 There is growing evidence linking the gut microbiome and ADHD.
-Several studies show that children with ADHD have distinct gut microbial profiles compared with neurotypical peers, including variations in the abundance of key bacterial taxa such as Bifidobacterium and others related to neurotransmitter pathways and metabolic functions.
+Several studies show that children with ADHD have distinct gut microbial profiles compared with neurotypical peers.
+These profiles include variations in the abundance of key bacterial taxa, such as Bifidobacterium, which are related to neurotransmitter pathways and metabolic functions.

 Why this matters: The gut microbiome communicates bidirectionally with the brain via the vagus nerve, immune signaling, and metabolic pathways.
-Dysbiosis — an imbalance in the microbiota — can influence behavior, mood, executive function, and attention through neuroactive metabolites and inflammation.
+Dysbiosis, or an imbalance in the microbiota, can influence behavior, mood, executive function, and attention through neuroactive metabolites and inflammation.

 Dietary Interventions and ADHD

 Functional medicine often includes dietary evaluation and modification.
 Research suggests that dietary patterns influence ADHD symptoms.
-Children with ADHD tend to have poorer dietary quality and lower intake of key micronutrients (e.g., zinc, iron, B vitamins), which are essential for neurotransmitter synthesis and cognitive function.
+Children with ADHD tend to have poorer dietary quality and lower intake of key micronutrients, such as zinc, iron, and B vitamins.
+These nutrients are essential for neurotransmitter synthesis and cognitive function.

 Micronutrient Supplementation